mkmat/ETH-Computational-Thinking-Labs/README.md

  Install vscode (Visual Studio Code) from https://code.visualstudio.com/download.
 Choose 'add to path' during installation.
 Start vscode,
  1. click on the Extensions symbol in the left taskbar (Crtl-shift-X).
 Search for python, press return.
 Choose python from Microsoft, install.
  2. for later use with GitHub classroom, also install the following extensions: "vscode live share" and "github pull requests and issues extension".
+ 3. Click on Terminal.
+Type in and execute the following command in the Terminal: conda install git.
+Follow the installation instructions to install git.
+TO check the successful installation, run this command within the Terminal: git --version.
- 3. Choose File, New File, Select File type python (if it exists) or choose text file (and afterwards follow: Select a Language, select python.
+ 4. Choose File, New File, Select File type python (if it exists) or choose text file (and afterwards follow: Select a Language, select python.
 If python is not in the list, press crtl-shift-p and search for python: interpreter, and select from the list).
 Choose a file location and name.
- 4. Press Run (press the triangle) or Run+Debug or enter a python command in the TERMINAL.
+ 5. Press Run (press the triangle) or Run+Debug or enter a python command in the TERMINAL.
 The output is shown in the TERMINAL and/or OUTPUT.

 ## 8. Collaboration tool: Live share scripts in vscode<a name="liveshare"></a>